Cleveland Clinic denies woman liver transplant over COVID vaccine refusal: ‘It was heartbreaking’ - NewsBreak

 “We were told to get ready,” said Green.
 “Then we get the news we were taken off the list and we can’t do it without the vaccine and it was heartbreaking.”

-The entire family opposes the COVID-19 vaccine for religious reasons and due to medical concerns.Border travel restrictions to be lifted in November to fully vaccinated
+The entire family opposes the COVID-19 vaccine for religious reasons and due to medical concerns.‘Murdaugh handed me a loaded gun,’ says man accused in alleged suicide-for-hire plot

 “To us, it’s a big mistake.
 It’s against our beliefs,” said Jim.